bonsai-rx/machinelearning/docs/articles/getting-started.md

 Below is a getting started tutorial for how to use the Bonsai.ML.LinearDynamicalSystems package.

 If you followed the installation guide and opted for using virtual environments, follow the [activating environments in Windows](#activating-environments---windows) or [activating environments in Linux](#activating-environments---linux) instructions below.
-If you opted out of using virtual environments during installation, feel free to skip this section and head directly to the section on [Implementing in Bonsai](#implementing-in-bonsai).
+If you opted out of using virtual environments during installation, feel free to skip this section and head directly to the section on [Implementing the KFK Model in Bonsai](#implementing-the-kfk-model-in-bonsai).

 ### Activating environments - Windows